debianw/js-fundamentals/Readme.md

 3.)
 Explain Global scope

-Callbacks that are are they for ?
+4.)
+Callbacks that what are they for ?

+5.)
 Anonymous functions, what's that for ?

-4.)
+6.)
 What is Closure?
 Please provide 1 or more examples of Closure in Javascript

-5.)
+7.)
 What are functions call() or apply() for and when would you use them?

-6.)
+8.)
 Design Patterns, Which ones do you use more often ?

-7.)
+9.)
 Best practices in Javascript in general

-8.)
+10.)
 How you could avoid callback hell in Javascript